About Team Quinn

 If you are reading this, then you likely understand how expensive ALS is.
 Friends of Bobby’s started organizing fund-raising events for he and his wife.
 Members of his Business Networking International group started a You Caring account, similar to a Go Fund Me account.
 Next to kick off the fund-raising effort was Tommy Mitchell.
 Bobby and Tommy played football together in high school.
 They lost touch over the years, running into each other again shortly before Bobby was diagnosed.
 In addition to becoming a police officer, Tommy is also the lead singer in a local country music band.
 Bobby and Tommy picked up right where they left off years ago and are now like brothers.
 Wanting to help in some way, Tommy came up with the idea of reaching out to other people he knew in the local music scene and putting together a music event he named Country Kickin ALS!

-Along with Country Kickin which is coming up on it’s 4th annual event this fall, many other friends came up with fund raising ideas.
-Chuck Sardelis who home brews beer started “Beers for Bobby”, Mike Hatch and Joe Dunn were instrumental in organizing the Quinn Classic Fighting ALS golf tournament, the 2nd annual tournament is at the Birkdale Golf Club on September 21, 2020.
+Along with Country Kickin ALS, which has become an annual event, many other friends came up with fund raising ideas.
+Chuck Sardelis who home brews beer started “Beers for Bobby”, Mike Hatch and Joe Dunn were instrumental in organizing the Quinn Classic Fighting ALS golf tournament, which has also become a very successful annual event..
 William Evans who also went to high school with Bobby organized the Bobby Quinn ALS Awareness Day at Colonial Harley Davidson which began in the morning with a 60 mile motorcycle ride through back country roads of Prince George consisting of close to 30 riders with Bobby leading the pack sitting comfy in a side car!
-Laymetha Guy who has the voice of an angel created The Season of Giving, a phenomenal, gospel based musical event which was held for the 2nd year in a row last December 2019.
+Laymetha Guy who has the voice of an angel created The Season of Giving, a phenomenal, gospel based musical event which is an annual event as well.
 So many others have joined Team Quinn’s mission and continue to support Bobby and Michele in a multitude of ways, big and small.